-As a career coach, I have the opportunity to work with clients across different industries and required travel commitments.
-What a lot of my traveling career coaching clients face is the overwhelming reality that travel has a very real impact on your mind and body.
+As a Denver life coach and online career coach, I have the opportunity to work with clients across different industries that come with many different required travel commitments.
+What a lot of my traveling clients in career coaching face is the overwhelming reality that travel has a very real impact on your mind and body.

 A career that requires you to travel might have sounded fun at first, but if you are starting to notice that the travel is feeling overwhelming you’re not alone.

 Your job is important, and with it comes responsibilities and implications that you’re going to get your work done.
 When traveling for work, there is so much to do before, during, and after travel that you may feel like you are working around the clock with little to no time for self-care.

 You can’t keep running yourself into the ground if you plan to incorporate travel into your long term career commitments.
 You must find balance with your busy schedule and with a little practice and some helpful guidelines, you may just find a haven of zen in your otherwise exciting schedule.

 Here are my favorite three tips for self-care while traveling for work!

 #1.
 Travel Smart: Set Yourself Up for Success

 Traveling often requires you to go outside of your comfort zone.
 The familiarity of home and routine can feel lost the moment you step into travel mode.
 This means that spending time setting yourself up for success away from these familiarities will ensure that you show up as your best self.
 To do this, take control of what you can and let the rest go.